minhhiep05/vps-docker-caddy-stack/README.md

 This repository documents a complete small-scale application deployment on a single **VPS (2 vCPU / 4GB RAM / 60GB SSD)**, built entirely with **Docker Compose** — one independent `docker-compose.yml` per service, all connected through a shared Docker network and fronted by **Caddy** as a reverse proxy with fully automated **Let's Encrypt SSL**.

 The stack separates application containers (API, Frontend) from infrastructure containers (Proxy, Database, Object Storage, Monitoring, Logging), mirroring a production-style microservices layout while staying lightweight enough to run comfortably on a small VPS.

+> **Note:** The VPS used for this deployment has since been decommissioned to avoid ongoing hosting costs.
+All domains referenced below are no longer live — screenshots throughout this README were captured while the stack was running and serve as evidence of a working deployment.

 Beyond the happy path, this project documents several **real infrastructure incidents** encountered during deployment — a Let's Encrypt rate-limit lockout, a WebSocket "Mixed Content" bug behind HTTPS, and a Docker entrypoint conflict — each diagnosed and resolved from raw container logs.